transferzero/transferzero-sdk-php/docs/Api/PayinMethodsApi.md

 Updating a payin method

-Updates the payin method specified in the URL path.
+Updates a single payin method by the Payin Method ID

 ### Example
 ```php